download dots

 Bolt's mental model is "the AI generates React code, the human deploys and operates it."
 Genesis's mental model is Workspace DNA: a self-reinforcing loop between three pillars.

-- Intelligence (Agents) — Custom AI Agents with persistent memory, 22+ built-in tools, and the ability to call out to MCP servers or your own custom tools.
+• Intelligence (Agents): Custom AI Agents with persistent memory, 34 built-in tools, and custom tools you define, plus a hosted MCP server that Claude Desktop, Cursor, and VS Code connect into, while automations carry the work into the 100+ apps you already use.
 Agents are first-class teammates that live in the workspace, not floating chat sessions.

 Pricing and total cost of ownership

-The headline math: a 5-person team building deployed apps with Taskade Pro pays $16/mo total.
+The headline math: a 5-person team building deployed apps with Taskade Pro pays $10/mo total (billed annually).
 The same team on Bolt Teams pays 5 × $30 = $150/mo, plus they still ship code, not deployed apps with agents and automations.

 The token-burn problem

-Genesis's pricing model is structurally different: Pro is a flat $16/month for unlimited iterations on app builds.
-There is no per-prompt meter, no debugging tax, no "the AI fixed it wrong, please pay again" loop.
+Genesis's pricing model is structurally different: Pro is a flat $10/month (billed annually) that already includes 50,000 AI credits, so the month's ceiling is known before you start.
+A bug fix draws on that same allowance rather than a fresh purchase, and the people who use the app you published never spend any of it.
 AI credit packs exist for heavy generation work and feature an auto-top-up + audit log + clone creator attribution, but they are additive capacity, not the basic price of editing your app.

 What developers say